 Student Life and Activities

 One factor often appreciated by our graduate and undergraduate students is the close student/faculty relationships.
-Being a small-sized university and department allows much camaraderie among the students themselves and with their advisors.
-The Department of Food Science and Human Nutrition is a place where friendships are built and support and encouragement edifies the students allowing for greater success.
+Being a small-sized university and school allows much camaraderie among the students themselves and with their advisors.
+The research cluster of Food Science and Human Nutrition is a place where friendships are built and support and encouragement edifies the students allowing for greater success.
 This team attitude and camaraderie is reflected in the students lives as well as the facutly and staff.
 Basically, we have fun together!

 The Dietetic Internship Program and the Food Science Club foster strong bonds among our graduate students.
 Interns constantly interact in common-based campus and community functions and state-based conferences.
 Food Science Club members belong to the Institute of Food Technology and carry out many IFT projects.
 Money is raised annually so that members can attend national conferences and present research results.

 All new undergraduate students are first advised by the Undergraduate Coordinator, Dr. Susan Sullivan.
-In the spring of the students’ first year in the program, they are assigned to a new academic advisor in the department.
+In the spring of the students’ first year in the program, they are assigned to a new academic advisor in the research cluster.
 Students may request a different advisor at any time.

 Undergraduate students meet with their advisors at least once per semester to plan courses for the following semester and as needed for other issues that may arise.
 New graduate students are appointed an advisor by the Graduate Coordinator, Dr. Denise Skonberg when they are admitted to the Graduate School.
 Since the majority of graduate students are pursuing the thesis option, funding availability may limit the number graduate of students any one professor may advise.

 Many part-time employment positions are available on campus.
-We encourage FSN students to inquire about positions, work-study and non-work-study, within the Department.
+We encourage FSN students to inquire about positions, work-study and non-work-study, within the research cluster.
 Experience gained in working with faculty on research projects has helped many of our former students secure employment or graduate school admission.